krdluzni/task-queue/readme.md

 I am personally pleased with the results, but your mileage may vary.
 Additionally, as this tool was originally written as an experiment, I can make no guarantees regarding stability or safety of using this tool.

+# How do I launch the tool?

+You will need to have a ruby language interpreter installed.
+This tool was created and tested with `ruby 2.4.1p111 (2017-03-22 revision 58053) [x64-mingw32]`.
+I have currently switched to `ruby 2.5.1p57 (2018-03-29 revision 63029) [x64-mingw32]` and have seen no issues with it, yet.

+Without file associations: `ruby -- task-queue.rb`.

+If you have file associations set up for ruby scripts, you can launch it with just: `task-queue.rb`.

 # How does this work?
 (An example):

 In my case, I give the tool the following data for each task: